 For example, when a customer responds to opening pleasantries with short, curt answers, they may wish to skip over the niceties and get right to the point.
 On the other hand, those that happily converse and ask friendly questions of their own may be more willing to chat.
 Hiring agents who are capable of picking up on subtle clues and adapting their approach can help create a better overall experience for your customers.

 It’s hard to have a successful call center if your clients aren’t willing to answer the phone.
 Given that fewer than 20% of Americans will answer an unknown number, it’s your responsibility to tell your customers who’s calling before they commit to a conversation.
 Caller ID can help by sharing your organization’s name and telephone number, but for a holistic experience, there are better options.

 Hiya picks up where caller ID falls short.
-This full-service voice platform allows insurance call centers to display their full name, logo, location, and even include a short description describing the purpose and reason for the call.
+This full-service voice platform allows call centers to display their full name, logo, location, and even include a short description describing the purpose and reason for the call.
 When customers know that you’re calling to update them regarding their claim, or to verify their policy, they’ll be more likely to answer.
 Hiya also offers advanced analytics and reporting tools, so you can measure efficiency, identify potential problems, and improve your business outcomes.

 Outbound insurance call centers provide an important service to customers, but if those customers don’t pick up the phone or aren’t interested in listening, no one benefits.
-These insurance call center best practices can bridge the ever-widening gap between your customers and your agents, establishing the kind of friendly and professional relationships that create a better overall customer experience — one that sticks with customers long past your agent hanging up the phone.
+These call center best practices in insurance can bridge the ever-widening gap between your customers and your agents, establishing the kind of friendly and professional relationships that create a better overall customer experience — one that sticks with customers long past your agent hanging up the phone.

 Want more insight into how the top voice trends can shape your contact center strategy?
 Check out the Hiya State of the Call Report.